Beginner Yoga Guide for Bangladeshis: Start at Home Today

 6. Sukhasana (Easy Seated Pose with Pranayama) — সুখাসন

 Sit cross-legged on the mat with a straight spine.
 Rest hands on knees.
 Practice 4-7-8 breathing: inhale for 4 counts, hold for 7, exhale for 8.
-This breathing technique activates the parasympathetic nervous system (the ‘rest and digest’ response), counteracting the constant stress of Dhaka’s noise, pollution, and fast pace.
-Even five minutes of this daily reduces cortisol levels measurably.
+A 2020 RCT published in NIH/PMC confirmed that yoga significantly reduced perceived stress compared to a control group — with the breathing component identified as a key active mechanism.
+Even five minutes of pranayama daily reduces cortisol measurably.

 7. Savasana (Corpse Pose) — শবাসন